New Classes for Spring 2019 Semester

 Taught by New faculty member Assistant Professor Sheng Wei

 This course focuses on introductions and research discussions on hardware and system security.
 We will review and discuss the state-of-the-art practices and research efforts on hardware and system attacks and the effective countermeasures, in order to motivate research interests and new insights in building secure and trustworthy hardware systems.
 In addition, we will discuss how the advances in hardware security technologies can provide fundamental support and enhancement for software and system security.
 In particular, we will explore the interesting connections between hardware security and other system and application domains, such as multimedia systems, mobile computing, cloud computing, big data analytics/visualization, and Internet of things.
 Finally, we will conclude the course by looking into the research topics related to end user experiences while interacting with the secure hardware systems, such as fraud/spam detection and usable security.

 Taught by new faculty member Assistant Professor Bo Yuan

 Machine learning has emerged as the critical technique in a massive amount of artificial intelligence-demanded scenarios.
 From the view of practical deployment, design energy-efficient machine learning systems, especially the state-of-the-art deep learning system, is particularly important due to the high computation and storage requirement.
 This course will introduce and discuss various types of approaches, ranging from high-level algorithm to hardware architecture to underlying circuits, to address the emerging energy challenge for machine learning system design.

-New classes in prior semesters
+New classes introduced in prior semesters